-Perhaps I have been very lucky in my life to be motivated to push my limits on so many endeavours.
-I have certainly failed on some, but I wasn’t crushed only inspired to try again with more vigor, experience and know how.
-From having a love of art and painting in my youth to travelling around the world in my twenties, to building a business in my thirties and forties and then becoming an athlete and mountaineer in my fifties and sixties.
+Perhaps I have been very lucky in my life to be motivated to push my limits on so many endeavors.
+I have certainly failed on some, but I wasn’t crushed only inspired to try again with more vigor, experience, and know-how.
+From having a love of art and painting in my youth to traveling around the world in my twenties, to building a business in my thirties and forties and then becoming an athlete and mountaineer in my fifties and sixties.
 One thing I am certain of, with the possible exception of art, I had no exceptional qualities on any of those pursuits.
 I believe that almost everything we do in life is learned.
-It is about the lifestyle we choose: who we want to be, what we expect of ourselves and where we want to live and build them.
+It is about the lifestyle we choose: who we want to be, what we expect of ourselves, and where we want to live and build them.

 I Dare You to Dream Big.

-Many years later in 2008, after having climbed some of the highest mountains in South America, North America and Europe, I set my sights to return to where it had begun, the Himalayas and an 8000m mountain.
-There are only 14 mountains in the world over 8000m, and it is the ultimate for any mountain climber to attempt one.
+Many years later in 2008, after having climbed some of the highest mountains in South America, North America, and Europe, I set my sights to return to where it had begun, the Himalayas and an 8,000m mountain.
+There are only 14 mountains in the world over 8,000m, and it is the ultimate challenge for any mountain climber to attempt one.
 No one knows how they will do at such high-altitude and extreme conditions.